 When is an Air Scrubber Needed?

 There are plenty of industries that need air scrubbers to deal with indoor air quality issues.
 If you are working or existing in a space that has a lack of clean, healthy air, a filtration system is the best solution for filtering out these airborne particles.

-Hospital and health care centers are common medical facilities that can suffer from sick building syndrome if the HVAC systems aren’t properly regulated.
-It’s especially important to offer emergency heating rentals in hospitals when HVAC systems fail, so the building and its patients aren’t affected by airborne toxins that can result from low quality air.
+Hospitals and health care centers are common medical facilities that can suffer from sick building syndrome if the HVAC systems aren’t properly regulated.
+It’s especially important to offer emergency heating rentals in hospitals when HVAC systems fail, so the building and its patients aren’t affected by airborne toxins that can result from low-quality air.
 If the medical facility does undergo air quality issues, air scrubbers are the perfect rental for the job.

 Demolition projects and construction sites can be difficult areas for workers when the site is exposed to dust, chemical fumes, toxic gases, sewer damage, and more.
 In these cases, HEPA filters are ideal and will help capture these contaminants, so on-site workers can safely get the job done.